 Fig. 8.
-Plane view, and vertical cross-section, of the trial forensic archaeological excavation showing the discovered position of the femur, pelvis and phalanges human remains.
+Planview and vertical cross-section of the trial forensic archaeological excavation, showing the discovered position of the femur, pelvis and phalanges human remains.

 4. Discussion

-This paper had three main aims which are now going to be addressed in turn.

-Firstly detail the successful geoforensic search for an unmarked Spanish Civil War mass grave in the mountains in Asturias in Northern Spain.
-Clearly his has been successfully undertaken, showing a careful desk study, including contemporary witness statements, remote sensing data and a phased geophysical site investigation approach has worked in difficult, mountainous terrain.
-This was in contrast to the [37] unsuccessful similar search study for Spanish Civil War mass burials in Spain.
-Even though the mountainous terrain necessitated a mid-range GPR frequency antennae to be employed, which would normally decrease the penetration depths and resolve other non-target anomalies in the study area, the significant radar signal attenuation loss observed in similar spatial positions in three 2D profiles allowed this area to be identified, targeted and a successful search to be employed.
-It also did not need a 3D GPR datacube to be created in contrast to [37] study.
+This forensic search study for a mass grave from the Spanish Civil War has been successfully undertaken, showing the importance of a careful desk study, including sensitive collection of contemporary witness statements, analysis of relevant modern remote sensing data, then followed by a phased geophysical site investigation approach that worked in difficult, mountainous terrain in Northern Spain.
+This was in contrast to the unsuccessful similar search study in mountainous terrain for Spanish Civil War mass burials [37].
+Although the mountainous terrain in this study necessitated a mid-range GPR frequency antennae to be employed, which would normally decrease the likely penetration depths below ground level, when compared to lower frequency antennae (see [41]), and also resolve other non-target anomalies in the study area, the significant radar signal attenuation loss observed in similar spatial positions in three 2D profiles allowed this anomalous area to be identified, targeted and a successful forensic archaeological excavation to be employed.
+It also did not need a 3D GPR datacube to be created in contrast to the [37] study.
+Whilst contemporary witness statements can be of critical importance, the passage of time, changing landscape and the uncertainty of the exact burial position make a non-invasive site investigation, such as the use of forensic geophysical surveys, an important tool to verify potential grave positions before intrusive site investigations are initiated, even in such difficult mountainous terrain.

-Secondly to document the resulting forensic verification excavation.